 As we relaunch the site, I wanted to share a simple short list of 3D Printing Materials Suppliers that can keep your shop well-stocked.
 In a future update, I plan to give you a resource-type post that highlights 3D printing materials comparisons as it is easy to get lost in the wide range of filament types as you scroll through an online store.

-Many of the big box retailers from Home Depot to Walmart and the online powerhouses Amazon and Ebay are stocking and selling 3D printers and materials.
+Many of the big box retailers from Home Depot to Walmart and the online powerhouses Amazon and Ebay are stocking and selling 3D printers and materials (filament and resin).
 The challenge that I have with filaments and 3D printing equipment from general retailers is their support, or lack thereof.
 I recommend you go to specialized shops or dealers until you have the experience to experiment.
 You might be able to shave a few dollars, but I like sticking with the experts.
 I like stuff to work out of the box, particularly in the beginning.
 I’m willing to tweak, explore, after I have had the equipment running for a bit.

 So, here are some of the stores/shops that focus on 3D, often selling their own materials as well as those from other makers.
 These are in no particular order, but I will say that the folks at Proto-pasta (fun name) and MatterHackers are ones I know the best and recommend.
 Of course, when manufacturers send me review units, they often include some filament to get a new customer started.
 You can be certain that they have tested and re-tested that material will work with their machine, so that’s always a good bet for re-ordering material.
-My links here, for now, have no affiliate links and I have tried to link directly to the makers material page.

 - MatterHackers (A reseller of materials from many of these other makers, but offer terrific support and educational material.)